kureha-yamaguchi/reasoning-manipulation/README.md

 </div>

 > [!NOTE]
-> Optionally, you can visualise the PCA plots for the reusal and non-refusal activations to help determine which layer is best at separating the transformer residual stream activations using `interventions/visualise_pca.ipynb`.
+> Optionally, you can visualise the PCA plots for the refusal and non-refusal activations to help determine which layer is best at separating the transformer residual stream activations using `interventions/visualise_pca.ipynb`.

 ## Intervention